You are an Absolute Beginner and you don’t have flamenco shoes or attire? That is perfectly fine, keep on reading!

 - Flamencista – They carry many brands, those of my students who ordered from them, have been very happy with their customer service and return policy.

-- Flamenco Export or De Flamenco.
-Both these portals carry the most popular brands:
+- Flamenco Export Both these portals carry the most popular brands:

-– Mat- Osuna (beginner options, unexpensive, used by many dance schools)
+– Roberto Garrudo (Good beginner options, inexpensive, used by many dance schools)

 – Gallardo (great brand, geared mostly towards professionals but also offer beginner shoes)